stencila/cli/README.md

 ### Use

-Sibyl builds and runs execution environments for reprodubile document bundles.
-A *bundle* is a collection of one or more files that contain the source of the document, and optionally, supporting data, code and specifications of dependencies.

 Sibyl performs several key tasks with bundles:

 - `fetch` : fetches a bundle from some remote or local location